datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS02-Prepare-Data.md

 </div>

+NOTE: The data used in this tutorial were collected at Harvard Forest which is a the National Ecological Observatory Network field site <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank">
+More about the NEON Harvard Forest field site</a>.
+These data are proxy data for what will be available for 30 years from the NEON flux tower [from the NEON data portal](http://data.neoninc.org/ "NEON data").
+{: .notice}

-#Lesson Two: Prepare your data so you can work with it
+#Lesson Two: Prepare the data so it can be worked with

 We will use basic R and the lubridate package for working with date-time formats.
 However, there are a few options for working with date-time formats